 - The property javax.xml.parsers.SAXParserFactory must be set to org.apache.xerces.jaxp.SAXParserFactoryImpl. - For the Document Object Model, the property javax.xml.parsers.DocumentBuilderFactory must be set to org.apache.xerces.jaxp.DocumentBuilderFactoryImpl.

-For more info on how to set the properties see "Specifying a Parser Factory" on page 3-27.
+For more info about how to set the properties, see "Specify a parser factory."